Local-to-Global Entanglement Dynamics by Periodically Driving Impurities

-In this Letter, we investigate the fate of entanglement dynamics under a locally-driven impurity in an otherwise uniform 1d spin chain.
-Surprisingly, we find that periodically driving a conformal defect in the gapless XXZ chain produces a sharp entanglement transition as the Floquet period $T$ is varied (see Fig.~\ref{fig1_impurity}).
+In this Letter, we investigate the fate of entanglement dynamics under a locally-driven impurity in an otherwise uniform 1d tight-binding fermion chain.
+By exploring both a gapless nearest-neighboring (NN) hopping chain and a gapped Su–Schrieffer–Heeger (SSH) chain, we uncover that periodically driving a local defect produces a sharp entanglement transition as the Floquet period $T$ is varied (see Fig.~\ref{fig1_impurity}).
 Below a critical period $T_*$, the driven impurity behaves as a local quench, resulting in subextensive growth of the EE in time; however, for $T > T_*$, the drive effectively couples spatially distant parts of the chain and entanglement grows linearly, characteristic of global Floquet heating.
+While the gapless NN chain features a single transition, the gapped SSH chain exhibits a richer phase diagram with multiple transition points.
 Hence, we show that even a local Floquet drive can trigger heating and volume-law entanglement across the entire system.

-We trace the origin of this heating transition to a spectral transition in the effective Floquet Hamiltonian $H_F$ and also in the ``average energy" operator.
-In the non-interacting limit, we derive $H_F$ exactly and show that its gap closes precisely at $T=T_\ast$: while the dynamics remain effectively local below $T_\ast$, the gap closure at $T_\ast$ causes the dynamics for $T>T_\ast$ to be dominated by long-range rainbow-like couplings, which drive rapid entanglement growth.
+We trace the origin of this heating transition to a spectral transition in the single-particle Floquet unitary $U_\text{F}$ and also in the many-body ``average energy'' operator.
+In the noninteracting limit, $U_\text{F}$ exhibits a $\pi$-gap closure precisely at $T=T_\ast$: while the dynamics remain effectively local below $T_\ast$, the quasienergy folding beyond $T_\ast$ introduces non-local resonance between distinct eigenmodes, driving rapid entanglement growth.
 Adopting a recent geometric formulation of Floquet theory~\cite{schindler2025geometricfloquettheory}, we provide a many-body diagnostic of this transition by interpreting it as an energy localization transition~\cite{D_Alessio_2013}.
-Specifically, in the non-heating phase ($T<T_*$), the initial state remains localized around a particular Floquet eigenstate--the ground-state of the average energy operator (or ``Kato Hamiltonian")--while above $T_*$, the drive begins to populate a broad range of Floquet eigenstates, causing rapid heating.
-Finally, we employ extensive matrix-product-state (MPS) simulations to show that these features survive under weak interactions up to numerically accessible timescales.
+Specifically, in the non-heating phase ($T<T_*$), the initial state remains localized around a particular Floquet eigenstate--the ground-state of the average energy operator--while above $T_*$, the drive begins to populate a broad range of Floquet eigenstates, causing rapid heating.
+Finally, we employ extensive matrix-product-state (MPS) simulations to show that these features survive up to numerically accessible timescales, when weak interactions are added to the gapless NN model.
 We emphasize that, while reminiscent of entanglement transitions in monitored circuits, the phenomenon observed here is distinct and arises from purely unitary dynamics.